Teaching with the Heart

 By Alan Lamb

 To trap and control an attacker, preventing him from striking back, requires a lot of confidence and skill.
-However, it can be learned and practiced in a safe and enjoyable way.
+However, it can be learned and practised in a safe and enjoyable way.

 KEEPING IT PRACTICAL